Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

   ...
 ```

 This was the final step!
-Mae sure you still have the backend running, and run the command `npm run dev` from the `src/frontend` folder to start the frontend.
+Make sure you still have the backend running, and run the command `npm run dev` from the `src/frontend` folder to start the frontend.
 You should now see the chat response being streamed as it's generated:

 ![Screenshot of the chat response streaming](./assets/chat-streaming.gif)

 You can now redeploy your improved app by running `azd deploy` and test it in production.

 <!-- TODO: explore langchain integrations: document retrievers & tools -->